Schedule

 Public Lecture and reception

-Dr. Kevin Hand
+Dr. Kevin Hand, NASA JPL

 Smithgall 117 Lecture Hall, 353 Ferst Drive NW, Atlanta, GA 30313, 6:30pm with reception to follow